khawarizmus/hijri-week-calendar-proposal/content.typ

 - *Hijri week year:* Similar to the Hijri Year but differentiated by appending a 'W' before the 'AH' suffix.
 This signifies adherence to the Hijri week calendar system.
 Thus, the Hijri week year corresponding to 1445 AH would be denoted as *1445W AH*.

 This notation ensures unambiguous communication by clearly demarcating the conventional Hijri calendar from the Hijri week calednar system.

+== Encoding the Hijri Week Date With the Underlying Hijri Calendar

+When working with different systems that use the Hijri week calendar or when using different Hijri calendars withing the a system that uses the Hijri week calendar, it is essential to specify the underlying Hijri calendar for any specefic Hijri week date to ensure accurate date conversion from a Hijri week date to a Hijri date.
+The encoding of the Hijri week date with the underlying Hijri calendar is as follows:

+- *Hijri Week Date:* Expressed in the format YYYY-Www-d or YYYYWwwd.
+- *Underlying Hijri Calendar:* The specific Hijri calendar used to determine the corresponding Hijri date.
+This information is crucial for accurate conversion from the Hijri week date to the Hijri date.

+By associating the Hijri week date with the underlying Hijri calendar, one can precisely determine the corresponding Hijri date, ensuring consistency and accuracy in date representation across different systems and contexts.

+For example, the Hijri week date *1445-W23-6[cu-a=islamic-umalqura]* must be accompanied by the underlying Hijri calendar, such as the Umm al-Qura calendar, to accurately ascertain the corresponding Hijri date.

 == Significance of Muharram's 4th Day in Week Numbering